 What are they?

-Pituitary disorders are characterized by an excess or a deficiency in one or more of the hormones produced by the pituitary gland and/or by the symptoms caused by the compression of surrounding tissues when a pituitary tumour is present.
-The pituitary is a pea-sized gland that lies under the brain.
-It is attached to an area at the base of the brain called the hypothalamus.
-The hypothalamus and pituitary gland are part of the hormone or endocrine system.
+The pituitary is a pea-sized gland that is attached to an area at the base of the brain called the hypothalamus.
+The pituitary gland is part of the endocrine system; a system of glands that produce and regulate hormones, affecting processes throughout the body.
 The hypothalamus communicates with the rest of the brain and nervous system.
 It senses the body’s need for more or less of a particular hormone and controls the amount of hormone released from the pituitary.